 Book pages design

 Most people don’t think much about the design of the pages of a book—until they try to read a badly designed book.
 Book design is a very specialized art.
 Even many graphic designers, if they don’t know books, break some of the largely unspoken rules of book design, all of which exist for good reason.
 As a professional book designer, I have worked on every kind of book imaginable.
 I know the importance of simple, clear, readable, beautiful page design and how it differs for each type of book.
 Bookstore buyers also recognize good design and know its importance for sales and a good reader experience.
 Nothing makes a book scream “self-published” like amateur design—or makes it harder to sell to bookstores.
 Your book also needs to be professionally proofread after it has been designed and laid out, so that it doesn’t go to press with embarrassing errors.

-Almost as important as the cover is the design of the pages of your book.
+Attractive, readable page design is also vitally important.
 I have designed the pages of everything from poetry and novels to coffee-table art books, children’s literature, and technical manuals.